Last updated: April 6, 2021

 - Then do the math problem so we know you’re not a robot :)

 - You should see an event submission form and if you do, you’re golden!

 If that still doesn’t work, just drop us a note.
 We’re here for ya!

 - Online calendar: 1 week prior to performance date

-- Weekend concert digest (weekly email): Wednesdays by 5pm
+- Weekend concert digest (weekly email): Mondays by 5pm for the following week

-- Upcoming free concerts (monthly email): on the 25th of each month, by 5pm
+- Upcoming free concerts (monthly email, currently on hold): on the 15th of each month, by 5pm

 To submit a performance…

 - Create an account on the Live Music Project

 - Submit a performance